Adrian has been a diesel and auto mechanic for 7 years. He is also a veteran and the recipient of the Driver and Mechanic badge.

 - When the bumper is in place, release the brake and the plunger will press against the new part.
-Your break lights should now turn off!
+Your brake lights should now turn off!

 A broken brake light switch bumper is the likeliest cause of Honda or Acura brake light issues, but sometimes a broken brake light switch is the culprit.

-If, feeling along the brake pedal, you find that the rubber brake light switch bumper is in place, press the pedal and manually push the plunger on the brake light switch.
+If, when you feel the brake pedal, you find that the rubber brake light switch bumper is in place, press the pedal and manually push the plunger on the brake light switch.

 Have an assistant check for proper operation of the brake lights.

 Sometimes the plungers stick and require a bit of lubrication, but other times the spring inside the brake light switch assembly can break.
 Most brake light switches are only $10 to $30 and are fairly easy to replace.
 To do this, you will need to:

 - Loosen the adjustment nut with an 18-mm wrench.